 In return for any number of specific kinds of services in this regard, you pay a monthly fee.
 In some cases, certain cloud computing services and applications can actually be obtained free-of-charge.
 So depending on the exact needs of your business, it’s quite possible that cloud computing in some shape or form could save your business a whole lot of money.

 Choosing to turn over your computing needs to the “cloud” as opposed to managing them in-house is a bit like renting instead of buying.
 Each option comes with its own set of benefits and potential drawbacks, the magnitude of which will wholly depend on your individual business’ needs, goals and available resources.

-Now that we’ve covered the basics of cloud computing, join us next time as we shed some light on the overall pros and cons of this rapidly growing business trend.
+Now that we’ve covered the basics of cloud computing as an entrepreneurial opportunity, join us next time as we shed some light on the overall pros and cons of this rapidly growing business trend.